 On participating in the Confirmation Ceremony, one receives a Buddhist name (homyo).
 These names are in the form of "Shaku" which means "disciple of Sakyamuni", and this is followed by a name/homyo made up of two syllables which are normally taken from a Jodo Shinshu sutra or chant.
 The Kikyoshiki Ceremony 'confirms' that the individual has joined the followers of the teaching of Sakyamuni Buddha, a community that transcends race and nationality.

-As a part of its ongoing support of the members of large or small Shin Sanha's across the whole of Europe, the IABC generously offers these individuals a support grant to cover up to 50% of the travel and accommodation costs to those who would like to attend ESC19 and participate in in the Kikyoshiki Ceremony.
+As a part of its ongoing support of the members of large or small Shin Sangha's across Europe, the IABC generously offers a support grant to cover up to 50% of the travel and accommodation costs to those who would like to attend ESC19 and participate in in the Kikyoshiki Ceremony.